bcbioclub/covid19-notebooks/README.md

 # Welcome to Bellevue College Biology Club

-This repository is for the 2023 COVID-19 project presented at UW Undergraduate Symposium 2023.
-[Poster Link](https://zenodo.org/record/7948703)
+### This repo is for our 2023 COVID-19 project

+Poster presented at UW Undergraduate Symposium 2023: [Poster Link](https://zenodo.org/record/7948703)

+To become a member reach out to our advisors Arman (abilge@uw.edu) or Dr. Alavares (stay.alvares@bellevuecollege.edu)

+If you are a member, please see the contributor page

 Files are downloaded from: [NCBI](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=Severe%20acute%20respiratory%20syndrome%20coronavirus%202,%20taxid:2697049)